What is API Testing?

 Step 2: Adding HTTP Request to Test Flow.

-We will use HTTP Request to make a request to Facebook API.
+We will use the HTTP Request to make a request to Facebook API.

-Step 3: Configure and passing parameters into HTTP request
+Step 3: Configure and passing parameters into an HTTP request

 - In Properties part, Enter URL

-Also you can passing parameter into to API by set values Request Header
+Also, you can passing a parameter into to API by set values Request Header

 You can use Graph API Explore of Facebook to get values of access_token.